 How Much Yeast is in One Package?

-Are you wondering how much yeast is in a packet of yeast?
+Are you wondering how much yeast is in a packet?
 Easy!

 Each yeast packet contains 2 ¼ teaspoons of yeast weighing 7 grams or around ¼ ounces, regardless of the type of yeast.
 This means that a packet of active dry yeast, an instant yeast packet, bread machine yeast, or a packet of rapid rise will all contain the same amount of yeast.

 If you have done some baking, then you have encountered this microorganism.
-Yeast is beneficial in baking; it produces carbon dioxide that helps ensure the dough we are baking rises while poofing during the baking process.
+Yeast is beneficial in baking; this single-cell organism produces carbon dioxide gas that helps ensure the dough we are baking rises while poofing during the baking process.

 But how much yeast do you need when you are baking?
 How much yeast is in an envelope?